clowdhaus/aws-github-actions/.github/README.md

 #### [lerna](https://github.com/lerna/lerna)

-`lerna` is used to managed the project as a monorepo - where each action is packaged and managed individually, and some pacakges are internal modules shared across the actions.
+`lerna` is used to managed the project as a monorepo - where each action is packaged and managed individually, and some packages are internal modules shared across the actions.

 To install lernal locally on your machine, it is recommended to install globally via npm or yarn: